 We’ll continue to involve and keep neighbours (as well as the wider community) updated throughout construction and we will also explore establishing a construction liaison group.

 We will continue to meet with neighbours of the site and residents with queries regarding the impact on their homes.
-If you would like to meet please get in touch and we’d also encourage you to get involved in future public engagement events.
+If you would like to meet please get in touch.

 Plot A1 is a mixed-use building incorporating ground floor retail (shops and restaurants), 5-storeys of office and a 35-storey tall element providing 186 new homes.

 Clustered together with existing tall buildings, Plot A1 marks the entrance to the new High Street and steps down towards neighbouring buildings to the south and west.
 The architecture, details, colours and materials have been developed taking inspiration from local heritage (please see “How has the architectural identity been informed” or speak with the team for further details).

 Plot A1 is a car-free development with no car parking provision.
 This will be enforced by residents, visitors and people working in the building being unable to apply for on-street parking permits.
 There are a total of 486 long-stay and 44 short-stay cycle spaces (please see specific question on transport on board 3a, or speak with the team for further information).

 As part of the first detail plots (A1, A2 and K1), significant improvements to the public streets are proposed, including landscaping of the Dock Office Courtyard, replanting and redesigning of the Western Dock Edge, providing the first section of the new High Street